WUAB: Sports programming

-WUAB was the over-the-air home of the Cleveland Cavaliers from 1994 to 2019, previously carrying Cavaliers games from 1972 to 1975 and again from 1980 to 1988.
-From 2006 until 2019, WUAB simulcast five Cavaliers regular season games per year with Fox Sports Ohio (now Bally Sports Ohio), along with select playoff games.
+WUAB currently features play-by-play coverage and other ancillary programming from the Cleveland Cavaliers, Cleveland Monsters, the Cleveland Charge, Columbus Blue Jackets and St. Edward high school football.
+Game coverage for the Cavaliers, Monsters, Charge and St. Edward is simulcast with Rock Entertainment Sports Network, while the Cavaliers and Blue Jackets are also simulcast on FanDuel Sports Network Ohio.

-The station is perhaps best known as the over-the-air home for Cleveland Indians baseball from 1980 to 2001, with Bruce Drennan, Joe Tait, Reggie Rucker, Jack Corrigan, Steve LaMar and Mike Hegan as play-by-play announcers throughout this period.
-WUAB telecast Len Barker's perfect game on May 15, 1981, to date the most recent perfect game in franchise history.
+The station was the over-the-air home for Cleveland Indians baseball from 1980 to 2001.
 From its launch into the 1980s, WUAB featured Ohio State Buckeyes football and basketball, along with Notre Dame Fighting Irish football.
-Channel 43 also has carried select hockey games from the first AHL Cleveland Barons, the Cleveland Crusaders, the NHL Cleveland Barons, the Cleveland Lumberjacks and Lake Erie Monsters.
+Channel 43 has carried select hockey games from the first AHL Cleveland Barons, the Cleveland Crusaders, the NHL Cleveland Barons, the Cleveland Lumberjacks and Monsters.
 Additionally, the station has telecast Cleveland Gladiators arena football and Cleveland Force indoor soccer.
-Throughout the 2010s, it served as an affiliate for the Raycom Sports-operated ACC Network.
+Throughout the 2010s, it served as an affiliate for the Raycom Sports–operated ACC Network which returned to the station in 2023 via CW Sports.

 In 2018, WUAB carried Cleveland State Vikings men's basketball games.